nican0r/elasticswap-recon/ElasticSwapMath.md

     deltaY = 5885573.61072580073 * (-1000000)/1000000 = -5885573.61072580073
     (Note: (-1) is because the  deltaRo is being redeemed for underlying values of deltaX and deltaY)

-  Hence LP#1 recieves 5657364.04294161189 amount of quoteTokens and 5885573.61072580073 amount of baseTokens, he has benefitted from the trades(accrual of fees) and the rebase event.
+  Hence LP#1 receives 5657364.04294161189 amount of quoteTokens and 5885573.61072580073 amount of baseTokens, he has benefitted from the trades(accrual of fees) and the rebase event.

   LP#1 initial v final state:
   quoteTokens -> final - initial = 5657364.04294161189 - 1000000 = 4657364.04294161189